CodingWonders/DISMTools/README.md

 If you want to contribute to this project, you can do so in many ways:

 - Code changes: changes that WILL make it to the next release.
-If you want to do these, do the following:
+If you want to do these, please read [the contribution guidelines](https://github.com/CodingWonders/DISMTools/blob/stable/CONTRIBUTING.md)

-  1. Create your separate branch, based on the **latest** `dt_pre_****` one (you don't want to work on your changes based on an outdated source tree).
-This will make sure your change can arrive in the next preview
-  2. Clone the newly created branch or, if you already cloned the repository, fetch the origin (`git fetch origin`) and switch to your branch
-  3. Work on your changes **and test them**.
-We want to make sure your changes work as expected, and there aren't any [regressions](https://en.wikipedia.org/wiki/Regression_testing) because of them
-  4. Commit your changes and create a pull request.
-If not set automatically, select the **latest** `dt_pre_****` branch to merge the contents to it.
-We'll review your changes and, if they're ready, we'll merge them.

 - Documentation and/or artwork: if you like the visual side of things more, we recommend contributing to the help system!
 Check out the last section for instructions.

 ## Testing the latest